Rasmussen Reports: Bias in questions

 Jonathan Chait of the New Republic said that Rasmussen is perceived in the "conservative world" as "the gold standard" and suggested the polling company asks the questions specifically to show public support for the conservative position.
 He cited an example in which Rasmussen asked "Should the government set limits on how much salt Americans can eat?" when the issue was actually whether to limit the amount of salt only in pre-processed food.

+Rasmussen Reports has frequently claimed that COVID-19 vaccines are lethal, promoted election denialism, stated that a poll held 4 months after the 2020 United States Senate elections was representative of the results on the election day, merged 3 topics into the same question, released the results 11 months later and claimed that the outcome of the poll was representative of COVID-19 vaccines' supposed mortality rate.

+Alt-right conspiracy theorist Jack Posobiec sponsored Rasmussen's tracking poll twice in 2020 and 33 times in 2021.

 Other

 The Center for Public Integrity listed "Scott Rasmussen Inc" as a paid consultant for the 2004 George W. Bush campaign.
 The Washington Post reported that the 2004 Bush re-election campaign had used a feature on the Rasmussen Reports website that allowed customers to program their own polls, and that Rasmussen asserted that he had not written any of the questions nor assisted Republicans.

 In 2009 Time magazine described Rasmussen Reports as a "conservative-leaning polling group".
 John Zogby said in 2010 that Scott Rasmussen had a "conservative constituency".
 In 2012 The Washington Post called Rasmussen a "polarizing pollster".

 Rasmussen has received criticism over the wording in its polls.
 Asking a polling question with different wording can affect the results of the poll; the commentators in question allege that the questions Rasmussen ask in polls are skewed in order to favor a specific response.
 For instance, when Rasmussen polled whether Republican voters thought Rush Limbaugh was the leader of their party, the specific question they asked was: "Agree or Disagree: 'Rush Limbaugh is the leader of the Republican Party—he says jump and they say how high.'"

 Talking Points Memo has questioned the methodology of Rasmussen's Presidential Approval Index, which takes into account only those who "strongly" approve or disapprove of the President's job performance.
 TPM noted that this inherently skews negative, and reported that multiple polling experts were critical of the concept.
-A New York Times article claims Rasmussen Reports research has a "record of relying on dubious sampling and weighting techniques".
+A New York Times article says Rasmussen Reports research has a "record of relying on dubious sampling and weighting techniques".
 Rasmussen has also been criticized for only polling Likely Voters which, according to Politico, "potentially weeds out younger and minority voters".